Veterinary Nursing Centre

-Our Veterinary Nursing degree programme is accredited by the Royal College of Veterinary Surgeons (RCVS) and our Veterinary Nursing Training Centre is used for veterinary nursing examination and training purposes.
+Our Veterinary Nursing Centre is accredited to the Royal College of Veterinary Surgeons (RCVS) and is used by them for veterinary nursing examination purposes.

 The facility is equipped to represent a contemporary veterinary practice which allows our students to gain realistic experience in a work setting.
 Our students are able to use these facilities to relate their theory work to relevant practical elements of their future careers.

 The College has a purpose-built Animal Management Centre, which continues to expand and grow to meet rising expectations and standards of animal welfare.
 Recent developments include a range of new facilities for small mammals and extensive renovation of our reptile and amphibian housing.

 The large number of species accommodated within the animal collection enables students to develop handling and husbandry techniques with animals typically found within the animal management industry.

 The animal collection incorporates a variety of bird species including small aviary birds, rare breed poultry, pheasants, waterfowl and rhea – a large flightless South American bird.
 A number of our bird species are listed as endangered and form part of either a national or international breeding programme.
 For example, the College collaborates with organisations such as the World Pheasant Association and Rare Breeds Survival Trust who manage the conservation of these animals.